The Most Popular BODi Exercise Program?

 “Best BODi Beachbody Program for Beginners”

-When I started my Beachbody binge a year ago, I asked friends which workout program was best for beginners to this online exercise universe.
+When I started my Beachbody binge a year ago, I asked friends which program was the best Beachbody workout for beginners to this online exercise universe.
 The unanimous answer was: “21 Day Fix!”
-Stubbornly, I neglected this good advice, and instead dove right into one of the hardest programs on BOD, “6 Weeks of the Work.”
-Now, I adored “The Work” — and all the new programs I tried after it — but always wondered, “What’s so special about “21 Day Fix” that makes everyone recommend it so highly?”
+Stubbornly, I neglected this good advice, and instead dove right into one of the hardest programs on BODi, “6 Weeks of the Work.”
+Now, I adored “The Work” — and all the new Beachbody BODi workouts I tried after it — but always wondered, “What’s so special about “21 Day Fix” that makes everyone recommend it so highly?”

 This month I decided to find out.
 As of today, I have completed “21 Day Fix: Real Time” in its entirety, including every single bonus workout, taking copious notes along the way to prepare for this article — 12 single spaced notes on a geeky Google Doc, to be exact.
 What follows is an extremely detailed review of “21 Day Fix,” featuring a hearty comparison of this classic program to every other Beachbody on Demand workout I’ve done, including many recently-released ones.

 As mentioned, I am NOT a Beachbody coach, nor affiliated with the company in any way — I’m just a middle school English teacher and mother of two who delights in working out and writing ridiculously detailed exercise reviews.
 No one paid me to write this article, and I have no financial stake in whether you do this program or not.
 Rather, I just get deep joy from helping people find an exercise program which truly fits their preferences and lives.